dthorburn/Genomic_Read_Processing/README.md

 4. Add the correct path to the project directory.
 5. Submit the Nextflow coordinator with `qsub GATK_Variant_Call.sh`.

 Please note that all bams within the input directory will be considered as belonging to the same dataset.
-The names of the samples will be taken from the bam file name, where ABC123.bam will be ABC123 in the vcf file.
 Also, due to the long runtimes of some of the processes, the long node is requred to run the coordinator, which is limited to 1 per user.

 Below is the help message from `GATK_Variant_Call.nf`:
 ```